Lars von Trier's Kingdom: A Complicated History

 Oh, boy.
 If you weren't collecting DVDs back in the early 2000s, you missed a lot of headache and over complication.
 Lars von Trier's The Kingdom (or Riget, originally) was and is one of the greatest, craziest television mini-series ever produced.
 It was released on a ton of different DVD editions in a ton of different countries, and they all had different things wrong with them, with each release fixing one or two issues, sometimes introducing another, and slowly inching our way to a respectable home edition.
 Forget double-dipping, we were quintuple-dipping!
 But we finally got there in the end.

-There's really two Kingdoms, Kingdom I and Kingdom II, a trilogy that was never finished... due in large part to the passing of lead actor Ernst-Hugo Jaregard.
+Until recently, there have really been two Kingdoms, Kingdom I and Kingdom II, a trilogy that went unfinished... due in large part to the passing of lead actor Ernst-Hugo Jaregard.
 The Kingdom was full of wild and wonderful characterizations, but Jaregard still managed to stand out as the greatest performance.
 But even without a perfectly satisfactory conclusion, The Kingdom is a hell of a ride.
 The "kingdom" of this story is a high-end Denmark hospital, which is not only haunted but staffed with such a colorful cast of characters, they manage to make the ghosts look pale by comparison.
 Captivating and endlessly entertaining, each Kingdom consisted of four, hour-long episodes... mostly.

 Occasionally, the series was broken up into five episodes, depending on what country you ordered this from.
 And that's just one of the many screwy quirks that made the various DVD editions as almost as eccentric as the show itself.
 Unfortunately, I sold off a lot of my older copies as I upgraded them, so I can't present the ultimate library screenshot comparison.
 But it's really not that important, because so many of the older discs were so flawed and without lasting, redeeming qualities (meaning unique extras or something), there's really no reason to go back to them.
 Still, I did own them at one point, so I can briefly run down the deals for some of the important .